-The proposed development is surrounded by existing high density commercial, office, and residential uses.
+The proposed development is surrounded by existing commercial, residential, and industrial uses.
+There is also a park across Coronet Way.

 ECONOMY OF THE REGION

 According to information on the review form or comments received from potentially affected governments:

 What new taxes will be generated by the proposed project?